 In each operation the results will vary depending upon; the amount of water put through the substrate, frequency of watering, rate of crop growth, growing media characteristics, and other miscellaneous factors.
-Therefore, it is essential that pH, and soluble salts levels (conductivity) be monitored regularly.
-We recommend that all growers perform weekly measurements of pH and soluble salts to provide an accurate and up to date measurement of what is happening in the nutritional environment of the crop.
+Therefore, it is essential that pH and soluble salt levels (conductivity) be monitored regularly.
+We recommend that all growers perform weekly measurements of pH and soluble salts to provide an accurate and upto-date measurement of what is happening in the nutritional environment of the crop.

-For additional information, contact our business office: 1-800-324-PEAT and present your questions to Jean McKinley to forward to the appropriate support personnel.
+For additional information on management of nutrition, contact our business office: 1-800-324-PEAT and present your questions to Jean McKinley to forward to the appropriate support personnel.